0xigami/gate.haus/README.md

-# NFTClub
+# Gate.Haus

 This project lets you create links that only NFT holders can view.
-Email support@nftclub.in with any questions.
-Also I literally wrote this entire project on a Friday night after my gf fell asleep, so it probably sucks in various ways.
-Pull requests welcome!

 ## Deployment